-The government will reinforce the framework of national CERTs/CSIRTs as a function responsible for general coordination in the event of a serious cyberattack to enable a series of actions ranging from information collection and analysis to investigation, evaluation, issuing alerts, responding to the attack, and subsequent planning of policy measures to prevent recurrence, etc., to be pursued in an integrated manner.
+Strengthening the function of national CERTs/ CSIRTs that are responsible for general coordination of comprehensive cyber defense for general coordination in the event of a serious cyberattack to enable a series of actions ranging from information collection and analysis to investigation, evaluation, issuing alerts, responding to the attack, and subsequent planning of policy measures to prevent recurrence, etc., to be pursued in an integrated manner.
 Specifically, the government will improve response capabilities and enable integrated and coordinated response by marshalling resources and strengthening collaboration of responsible government agencies.
 The government will also strengthen collaboration with cyber-related enterprises to expedite response and coordination, including collecting information about cases whose impact may spread across different organizations and sectors, and initial response.
-The government will streamline publicprivate and interstate information sharing, response, and coordination by further advancing collaboration between information sharing systems and with relevant overseas agencies.
+The government will streamline public-private and interstate information sharing, response, and coordination by further advancing collaboration between information sharing systems and with relevant overseas agencies.
 These include the Cybersecurity Council,36 Cybersecurity Response and Coordination Center,37 and specialized agencies that have sufficient technical capabilities and expertise in communication and coordination with stakeholders in and outside Japan.
 Moreover, the government will carry out general coordination with public and private stakeholders in light of issues presented by incidents and insights obtained as a result.
 The national government will also formulate policies and implement measures as necessary and in a timely manner, including establishment of systems.